Topics » Nutrition Science » Is a High-Fat Diet Healthy? What the Science Says

 T. Colin Campbell Center for Nutrition Studies

 Variations of the high-fat diet have been popular for decades.
 Examples include the Atkins Low Carb Diet and numerous takes on the ketogenic diet.
-Although they are not uniform—there are vegan ketogenic diets, cyclical ketogenic diets, a diet that combines elements of the Mediterranean and ketogenic diets, and many more variations with differing levels of strictness—these diets are generally very high in fat, high in protein, and low in carbohydrate.
-There may be a marketing rationale for the preferred label, low-carb diet, but we might as well call them high-fat diets because, in order to reduce the intake of carbohydrates to the level considered “healthy” by these diets, the proportion of fat in the diet must by necessity be high.
+Although they are not uniform—there are vegan ketogenic diets, cyclical ketogenic diets, a diet that combines elements of the Mediterranean and ketogenic diets, and many more variations with differing levels of strictness—these diets are generally high in fat, high in protein, and low in carbohydrate.

-The T. Colin Campbell Center for Nutrition Studies (CNS) has published a few articles on the ketogenic diet before.
+At CNS we have published a few articles on the ketogenic diet before.
 If you’re unfamiliar with those resources, I’d encourage you to check them out.
-Here are just a few titles:
+Here are just a few of the most popular articles:

 What is the Ketogenic Diet?